QuitoSometimesMarcos/baby-express/README.md

 ### Exercise 6 ([Help](https://ejs.co/))

-We pass an array to our page `/test-ejs2`:
+We pass an array to our new page `/test-ejs2`:

 `{users : ['Bob', 'John', 'Jane' ]}`